isabella232/media-analytics.en-1/help/sdk-implement/analytics-with-ott/ott-am.md

 # OTT and Audience Manager{#ott-and-audience-manager}

-For details on integrating OTT apps and Audience Manager, see [](../../intro-to-ava/am-enablement.md).
+For details on integrating OTT apps and Audience Manager, see [Audience Manager enablement](../../intro-to-ava/am-enablement.md).